-It is clear how the work of (Agrawal et al. 1989), although orthogonal to ours, could be adapted to our needs as well in order to improve its space consumption.
+It is clear how the work of [30], although orthogonal to ours, could be adapted to our needs as well in order to improve its space consumption.
 However, it is to be noted that their code-compaction method requires a topologically ordered poset.
-For very large taxonomies (over 1 million elements) the price of sorting the taxonomy might be worth spending only for once-for-all prepocessing prior to query time (Aït-Kaci and Amir 2013; Amir and Aït-Kaci 2013).
+For very large taxonomies (over 1 million elements) the price of sorting the taxonomy might be worth spending only for once-for-all prepocessing prior to query time [31].
 Also, the question of incrementality is not addressed.